camunda/connectors/connectors/github-outbound/README.md

 # GitHub Connector

-Connector to create issues, repositories, comments, releases on GitHub.
-This connector is based on outbound connectors.
+Connector to create or modify issues, repositories, comments, and releases on GitHub.

+This Connector reuses the base implementation of [HTTP JSON Connector](../http-json/README.md) by providing a compatible element template.